coverlet-coverage/coverlet/Documentation/Examples/MSBuild/DeterministicBuild/HowTo.md

 +---------+------+--------+--------+
 ```

 You should see on output folder the coverlet source root mapping file generated.
 The filename starts with 'CoverletSourceRootsMapping_'.
+Do not use `--no-build` option
-This is the confirmation that you're running coverage on deterministic build.
+This is the confirmation that you're running coverage on deterministic build e.g. `Documentation\Examples\MSBuild\DeterministicBuild\XUnitTestProject1\bin\Debug\net6.0\CoverletSourceRootsMapping_XUnitTestProject1`

 ```text
 Documentation\Examples\MSBuild\DeterministicBuild\XUnitTestProject1\bin\Debug\net6.0\CoverletSourceRootsMapping_XUnitTestProject1